 To monitor stations, select the View->View Health Monitor menu choice.
 The window that appears has four views in it.
 To set up your list of stations to be monitored, select the fourth tab:

 Click the Add Station button to specify the callsign of a station to be monitored (you do not have to currently be able to see this station).
 Enter the callsign-SSID of the station in the callsign column, then click the checkboxes for all types of operation you want to have checked.
 You may modify the types for currently listed stations at any time.

 Once a station is monitored, you can view it on any of the other tabs that corresponds to the selected types.
 You may also stop monitoring a station by selecting its row in the configuration table and clicking the Delete Station button.

 The I-Gate/Digi Status tab shows how long since the station has relayed a message from some other station, using the same color-highlighting scheme.

 The Weather Status tab shows the last-reported weather data for the station (blank columns were not reported by the particular station).
 The age columns show the time since a weather message was last received from the station, and the age of the weather data in that message (may be different from the receive age if the weather message was timestamped by the weather-sending station).
-In addition to the red and yellow colors used to flag old weather data, purple is used to flag weather data with a timestamp in the future (i.e., a misconfigured clock on the weather station).
+In addition to the red and yellow background colors used to flag old weather data, purple is used to flag weather data with a timestamp in the future (i.e., a misconfigured clock on the weather station).
 In addition (regardless of its age), the actual numeric value of a weather parameter may also appear in red if it appears to violate the US National Weather Service's MADIS quality check standards, to the extent that YAAC implements the following checks: